jpillora/xdomain/README.md

 A: XDomain attempts to perfectly implement [XMLHttpRequest2](http://www.w3.org/TR/XMLHttpRequest2/) so there *should* be no differences.
 If there is a difference, create an issue.
-Note however, one purposeful difference affects some some libraries under IE. Many use the presence of `XMLHttpRequest.prototype.withCredentials` to determine if the browser supports CORS.
-The most notable is jQuery, so [XHook](https://github.com/jpillora/xhook) purposefully defines `withCredentials` to trick jQuery into thinking the browser supports
+Note however, one purposeful difference affects some some libraries under IE. Many use the presence of `'withCredentials' in new XMLHttpRequest()` to determine if the browser supports CORS.

+The most notable library that does this is jQuery, so [XHook](https://github.com/jpillora/xhook) purposefully defines `withCredentials` to trick jQuery into thinking the browser supports
 CORS, thereby allowing XDomain to function seamlessly in IE. However, this fix is detrimental to other libraries like: MixPanel, FB SDK, Intercom as they will incorrectly attempt CORS on domains which don't have a `proxy.html`.
-So, if you are using any of these libraries, you can do the following to manually disable defining `withCredentials` and manually reenable CORS on jQuery:
+So, if you are using any of these libraries which implement their own CORS work arounds, you can do the following to manually disable defining `withCredentials` and manually reenable CORS on jQuery:

 ``` js